-Pediatric Psychology Post-Doctoral Fellowship – Clinical Focus (2 positions)
+Pediatric Psychology Post-Doctoral Fellowship – Clinical Focus (4 positions)

 Childhood chronic illness is a significant health concern.
 As medical treatments improve, more children are living longer with chronic illnesses.
 It has been estimated that 15 to 18% of children in the US are living with a chronic illness.
-Of these, about half experience a restriction in their ability to participate in normal activities.
+Of these, about half experience a restriction in their ability to participate in typical activities.
 Medically fragile children and their families experience a wide range of unique stressors, yet many do not have access to quality mental health services.
-Uniquely tailored psychological services, such as specialized assessments, psychosocial support, more intensive psychotherapy and consultation with medical teams can have a very positive effect on quality of life for children and their families.
+Uniquely tailored psychological services, such as specialized assessments, psychosocial support, more intensive psychotherapy, and consultation with medical teams can have a very positive effect on quality of life for children and their families.
 In recognition of these positive effects children’s hospitals and clinics are increasingly working closely with psychologists and other mental health professionals to provide comprehensive services to their patients.
-The psychology post-doctoral fellowship at CHOC seeks to train psychologists to work effectively with medically fragile children and their families within the context of hospital based inpatient and outpatient services.
+The psychology post-doctoral fellowships at CHOC seek to train psychologists to work effectively with medically fragile children and their families within the context of hospital based inpatient, clinic, and outpatient services.
 This is a particularly exciting time to be a part of pediatric psychology as the medical field increasingly understands the critical role of psychological factors in overall health and is thus increasingly involving psychology services into standard health care services.
 Fellows will apply their knowledge of child development and their skills as a child therapist to children affected by medical illness through a wide variety of experiences, such as inpatient consultation-liaison services to a variety of medical specialty units, more intensive experiences with specific medical specialty teams, and outpatient therapy.
-In addition to the intensive experiences with children with medical diagnoses, fellows will work with more traditional child outpatient therapy and assessment cases.
+In addition to the intensive experiences with children with medical diagnoses, fellows will work with more traditional child outpatient therapy and/or psychological and neuropsychological assessment cases.

 The fellow will work with the Oncology Medical team and the interdisciplinary psychosocial team (which includes psychologists, social workers, child life specialists, teachers, and chaplain) to provide coordinated services to children diagnosed with cancer and their families.
 Fellows will be involved with the new diagnosis program, which includes initial coping assessments of all newly diagnosed patients and their families.
 After these individualized initial assessments, the fellow will provide ongoing therapeutic services as needed to each child/family (in both medical inpatient and outpatient settings).
 Therapeutic services include assisting children and families in the initial adjustment to a new cancer diagnosis and facilitating effective coping, helping parents and/or the medical team with behavioral management issues, psychotherapy to address pre-existing or secondary mental health issues (e.g., depression, anxiety), pain management assistance, and help in dealing with death and dying issues as well as with survivorship issues.
 In addition, the fellow may assist in school reintegration activities, which includes working with children who are ready to return to the school setting after completing their intensive treatment or who are struggling in school after completing their treatment.
 Activities might include assessments to determine their particular learning strengthens and challenges, working with schools to develop appropriate educational programs (which might include attending IEP meetings), attending educational programs in the schools to fellow students and/or teachers, or providing psychotherapy to reduce anxiety or depression.

 In addition to the experiences working with the medical teams described above, the fellow will also participate in a range of other pediatric psychology experiences described below in the section, “Activities Common to Both Tracks.”

-II.
 Consultation and Liaison Track:

 The fellow will work with the Consultation and Liasion Team which provides inpatient consultation to the medical units at Children’s Hospital of Orange County.
 Common consults include ruling out psychosomatic causes of medical symptoms, assessing depression and anxiety and providing referrals and/or treatment, teaching children and families non-pharmacologic pain control strategies, acute stabilization of children or adolescents with eating disorders, neurologic complications, acute stress reactions.
 The fellow will work with interdisciplinary psychosocial teams (social workers and child life specialists) as well as with nurses, medical attendings and house staff (medical residents and fellows) as well as medical students, and case managers.
 Depending on the diagnosis, physical and/or occupational therapists, dieticians, pharmacists, and other specialists might also be involved.
 Fellows will attend medical rounds on several floors to provide information to medical professionals.
-The fellow will have the opportunity to run psychosocial rounds on the Medical-Surigical Floors on a weekly basis.
+The fellow will have the opportunity to run psychosocial rounds on the Medical-Surgical Floors on a weekly basis.
 The fellow will also have an opportunity to work closely with the Pediatric Intensive Care Unit (PICU) at CHOC.
 The PICU team consists of attendings, fellows, medical residents, social work, child life, psychology, nutrition, pharmacists and physical and occupational therapists.

-Activities Common to Both Tracks:
+Activities Common to Clinical Tracks:

 Outpatient Therapy: The fellows will also see a limited number of child outpatient cases.
 The focus will be more on children with medical diagnoses and many cases may be referred from the primary medical team placement (oncology or consultation and liaison).
 Referrals may include children and families coping with a medical diagnosis, noncompliance with medical treatment recommendations, and pain control.
 Fellows may also follow children with more traditional outpatient referrals, including depression, attention and behavior problems, anxiety, and family conflict.

 Fellows receive a combination of individual and group supervision (a minimum of four hours) per week.
 Supervision occurs on an individual basis, during group rounds, within clinic settings and within the Training Program seminars.
 All supervision is performed by departmental staff who meet the California Board of Psychology requirements and CHOC Hospital’s Medical Staff qualifications.

 Fellows are offered at least two hours of individual supervision per week for ongoing therapy cases and rotational experiences.
-Supervision of the consultation-liaison service is handled with both individual supervision and via group supervision (rounds).
+Supervision of consults is handled with both individual supervision and via group supervision (rounds).
 Rounds are co-led by a board certified child and adolescent psychiatrist/ pediatrician and a licensed psychologist.
 The amount and frequency of this supervision will vary depending on the complexity and number of consults received.
 Typically, consultation supervision occurs for 1 to 2 hours weekly.
 Additionally, consultation services are often provided using co-therapy, especially for high risk and complex consults.
 Therefore, fellows are able to observe their supervisors providing psychological services.
 They are also able to do co-therapy and receive immediate feedback based on direct observation of clinical skills.
 Supervision is also provided informally during medical rounds.
-Fellows will be assigned one outpatient therapy supervisor who will work with them throughout the year on more long term outpatient therapy cases.
+Fellows will be assigned one outpatient therapy and/or assessment supervisor who will work with them throughout the year on more long term outpatient therapy cases.